doomhack/GBADoom/README.md

 Q) Wheres the ROM?

-A) yeh.
+A) ~yeh.
 Uh...Working on it.
-Come back later...
+Come back later...~ There's a rom. it's unplayable, but there's a rom now.

 Q) Doesn't GBA already have DOOM?